dongq-web/Movie-Recommender-System/README.md

 **LightFM Model Results**

-Because the model input of LightFM model is different than the other two, the output of LightFM would look like the interaction matrix sample that was provided at the beginning, with each entries filled with the predicted **rank** (not rating) of each movie
+Because the model input of LightFM model is different from the other two, the output of LightFM would look like the interaction matrix sample that was provided at the beginning, with each entries filled with the predicted **rank** (not rating) of each movie

 ### Performance Evaluation
 The evaluation metrics are Precision at k and Mean Average Precision(MAP).

 <img src=/Images/metric_example.png width=40% height=40%>

-Imagine this is a list of movie recommended to a user, ordering descendingly by the rank of each movie.
+Imagine this is a list of movies recommended to a user, ordering descendingly by the rank of each movie.
 The green check mark means that the user watched the movie, whereas the red cross mark means the user didn't watch the movie.

 - Precision at 1 = 1/1 = 1
 - Precision at 2 = 1/2 = 0.5